jlaboll/darwin_dotfiles/README.md

 # darwin_dotfiles

 Bash/Zsh profile configuration for macOS (Darwin) based devices.
-This repository provides a comprehensive set of dotfiles for macOS development environments, including support for Node.js, Flutter, Python, Ruby, Java, and Android development.
+This repository provides a comprehensive set of dotfiles for macOS development environments, with extensive support for Dart/Flutter development.

 ## Features